 Recruitment outsourcing: Expanding access to global talent

-In response to growing demand, the market has developed a range of flexible HR outsourcing models designed to help companies scale their teams more efficiently.
-These include:
+In response to growing demand, the market has developed a range of flexible HR outsourcing models:

 - Recruitment process outsourcing (RPO): an outsourcing company manages the entire hiring process from start to finish.